AhmedAbuMusa/my-site/README.md

-# MyStore
+\# MyStore

-# Description:
+\# Description:

-My-store is a site for hosting your you can show your store products and allow customers to view and purchase them.
+My-store is a site where you can show your store products and allow customers to view and purchase them.
 Or even you can use it as a starting point and ammend it to provide more advanced features.

-# MyStore Structure
+\# MyStore Structure

 The portal structure consists of the following:

-**Product list** page, which displays the available products for the user to choose and add to their cart **Product details** page, which displays more information about any particular product **Shopping cart**, which includes the products that the user has added to their cart **Checkout form**, which collects information about the user **Order confirmation page**, which shows the outcome after the user completes the checkout process
+**Product list** page, which displays the available products for the user to choose and add to their cart

+**Product details** page, which displays more information about any particular product

+**Shopping cart**, which includes the products that the user has added to their cart

+**Checkout form**, which collects information about the user

+**Order confirmation page**, which shows the outcome after the user completes the checkout process

 # Demo